 There may be some interference between the bottom of the shock and V8Roadster lower control arms.
 Some grinding will be required in this case.
 2001-05 upper front control arms can also make contact with shock bodies depending on alignment, although this is less likely with the slim shock body of the Fox than some other setups.
 Please make sure there is no interference when you install your shocks.

-The kit includes four shocks, bumpstops, front and rear springs and some bushings.
+The kit includes four shocks, bumpstops, front and rear springs (unless you choose "none") and some bushings.
 You will reuse your factory upper mounts and your existing lower bushing.
 If you'd like all new replacement parts, order the NA version.
 These shocks are built in the USA and can be rebuilt.
 1-Year Limited Warranty for the original customer against defects in materials and/or workmanship.
 Custom revalving is available from Fox for $35/shock.